The Quranic command to follow the 'millat' of Abraham

 are passed down to us from the time of Abraham?

 They add that at this early stage of the revelation Muhammad did not have all the details of the Salat, which were revealed in the later Suras, and as a result, they claim that Muhammad would not have been able to obey the command for Salat unless the preserved Salat (as given to Abraham) was known and practised at the time, and before the full Quran was revealed.

-"Most Exalted is God, the only true King.
-Do not rush the Quran before it is revealed to you, and say, "My Lord, increase my knowledge."
+Most Exalted is God, the King, the Truth.
+Do not rush the Quran before it's inspiration comes to you and say, "My Lord, increase me in knowledge.
 20:114

 We also read:

-God Says: The Quran is "fully detailed" (6:114), the Quran deals with "everything" (16:89) and "nothing has been left out of the book" (6:38).
+GOD SAYS: The Quran is "fully detailed" (6:114), the Quran deals with "everything" (16:89) and "nothing has been left out of the Book" (6:38).

-7- Do we have any Quranic proof for what was given to Abraham?
+6- Do we have any Quranic proof for what was given to Abraham?

 Do we have any Quranic evidence to support the claim that God gave Abraham any of these rituals which cannot be found in the Quran (5 Salat, 24434 raka, 2.5% rate for Zakat, stoning during Hajj, sermon during the Friday Prayer)?
 The answer is a straight no.

-Indeed we are told in the Quran that the Salat and Zakat were given to Abraham (21:73) and also the Hajj (22:27) but we are not told the exact details.
+Indeed we are told in the Quran that the Salat and Zakat were given to Abraham (21:73) and also the Hajj (22:27) but we are not told of the exact details.
 As a result, all who claim that Abraham was given any of the above un-Quranic practises must be relying on a source other than the Quran to make that claim.

 It follows that all who quote verses such as 21:73 and 22:27 to enforce these un-Quranic practises are really missing the point.
 These verses speak about Salat, Zakat and Hajj in general but do not give the specific details which were given to Abraham in connection to any of these practises.

-8- Should we rely on 'Universal Acceptance'?
+7- Should we rely on 'Universal Acceptance'?

 Once again, and by consulting Quranic evidence, we realise that this argument is quite contrary to the Quranic truth.